-- mentor was not specified, the DMIN office will assign another mentor appropriate to the thesis project proposal subject matter. - 3.
-Once a faculty mentor's agreement is secured, the DMIN office will send a request to registrar's office to secure registration. - 4.
-The DMIN office will then notify the candidate that registration has been secured.
+- 2. The DMIN office will contact the preferred faculty mentor.
+If that mentor is available, the candidate will be assigned to that mentor.
+If that mentor is unavailable or if a preferred mentor was not specified, the DMIN office will assign a mentor appropriate to the thesis project prospectus subject matter. - 3.
+Once a faculty mentor's agreement is secured, the DMIN office will send a request to the registrar's office to secure registration for the appropriate course. - 4.
+The DMIN office will then notify the candidate once registration is secured.
 The candidate will then need to finalize enrollment by completing financial check-in.